txrnqt/QuestNavTxrnqt/README.md

 Be sure to resolve any Project Setup Tool warnings that appear in the `Console` tab!
 You need to look for warnings in both the `PC` and `Android` tabs to successfully build your Unity project.

-### Change the build target to Android and ttempt to build the project
+### Build your project using the OVR build tool

-- You may need to change the build target to Android in `File > Build Profiles`
+- The build tool is located in `Meta > OVR Build > OVR Build APK...`
-- Click `Build` and cross your fingers
+- Set your desired OVR build path and click `Build`
+	- This tool prioritizes build speed above all else, so it will consume all CPU resources for a few minutes!
-- If everything works, then you should be good to go!
+- If everything works, then upload the .apk to your headset!

 ### Link Unity to Visual Studio for debugging